Market Analysts see Airbnb Inc. [ABNB] gaining to $160. Time to buy?

 Airbnb will host an audio webcast to discuss its results at 1:30 p.m.
 PT / 4:30 p.m.
 ET today.
 The link to the webcast will be made available on the Investor Relations website at https://investors.airbnb.com.

-The results of the trading session contributed to over 3967648 shares changing hands.
-Over the past one week, the price volatility of Airbnb Inc. stands at 2.43% while the volatility over the past one month is 2.67%.
+It opened the trading session at $126.155, the shares rose to $126.54 and dropped to $123.49, the range by which the price of stock traded the whole day.
+The daily chart for ABNB points out that the company has recorded -5.78% loss over the past six months.
+However, it is still -51.39% lower than its most recent low trading price.

-The market cap for ABNB stock reached $84.27 billion, with 635.00 million shares outstanding and 389.39 million shares in the current float.
-Compared to the average trading volume of 5.70M shares, ABNB reached a trading volume of 3967648 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 5.58M shares, ABNB reached to a volume of 4854539 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Melius have made an estimate for Airbnb Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on July 31, 2023.

-Airbnb Inc. [ABNB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.95.
-With this latest performance, ABNB shares dropped by -10.67% in over the last four-week period, additionally plugging by 11.54% over the last 6 months – not to mention a rise of 4.29% in the past year of trading.
+Airbnb Inc. [ABNB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.93.
+With this latest performance, ABNB shares dropped by -16.65% in over the last four-week period, additionally sinking by -5.78% over the last 6 months – not to mention a rise of 2.25% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Airbnb Inc. [ABNB] shares currently have an operating margin of +22.37 and a Gross Margin at +69.76.
 Airbnb Inc.’s Net Margin is presently recorded at +22.54.